sophieships/sra_alignment_pipeline/README.md

 **Important:** Before you can use this pipeline, you need to install Nextflow and Docker.
 - Nextflow can be installed by following the instructions [here](https://www.nextflow.io/docs/latest/getstarted.html).
 - Docker can be installed by following the instructions [here](https://docs.docker.com/get-docker/).
-- This pipeline has been tested with Nextflow version 22.10.7 and 23.04.0 and Docker version 20.10.24 on both arm64 and x86 architectures.
+- This pipeline has been tested with Nextflow version 22.10.7 and 23.04.0 and Docker engine version 23.0.5 on both arm64 and x86 architectures.

 ## Input Data